changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 This part of the content is also very important, so put it here for the introduction.

 ### `std::function`

+*(since C++11)*

+In C++, "things that can be called" come in many shapes — ordinary functions, function pointers, lambda expressions, and any object that overloads `operator()` — and they all have different types, which makes them hard to store and pass around uniformly. `std::function` exists precisely to solve this: it is a type-safe "container for callables" that can uniformly store, copy, and invoke any callable target, letting us handle "functions" as ordinary objects.

 The essence of a Lambda expression is an object of a class type (called a closure type) that is similar to a function object type (called a closure object).